ivy-llc/ivy/docs/partial_source/deep_dive/11_function_arguments.rst

 (which includes :code:`list`, :code:`tuple` etc.).
 This does not break the standard, as the standard is only intended to define a subset of required behaviour.
 The standard can be freely extended, as we are doing here.
-Good examples of this are the :code:`axis` argument of :code:`ivy.roll` and the :code:`shape` argument of :code:`ivy.zeros`, as shown above.
+Good examples of this are the :code:`axis` argument of :func:`ivy.roll` and the :code:`shape` argument of :func:`ivy.zeros`, as shown above.

 Nestable Functions
 ------------------